polkadot-js/docs/docs/substrate/errors.md

 ### Indeterministic
 - **interface**: `api.errors.contracts.Indeterministic.is`
-- **summary**:    An indetermistic code was used in a context where this is not permitted.
+- **summary**:    An indeterministic code was used in a context where this is not permitted.

 ### InputForwarded
 - **interface**: `api.errors.contracts.InputForwarded.is`